-

 FRENCH CARICATURE AND THE FRENCH REVOLUTION, 1789-1799

 Cuno, James, Michel Melot, Lynn Hunt, Claude Langlois, Ronald Paulson, Albert Boime & Klaus Herding.
 Lynne Hockman, Editor.
 Los Angeles: Grunwald Center for the Graphic Arts & Wight Art Gallery, University of California, Los Angeles, 1988.
 First Edition.
 4to.
 Illustrated Wrappers.
 Exhibition Catalog.
 As New..
 282pp, profusely illustrated in b&w and color.
 With a bibliography.
 This is the scholarly, well-illustrated catalogue published in conjunction with the 1989 Grunwald Center for the Graphic Arts at the University of California Los Angeles exhibition of one hundred and ninety caricatures on paper related to the events of the French Revolution.
 Drawn from the collection of the Bibliotheque Nationale de France, it includes works by Jacques-Louis David, Jean-Francois Janinet, Philibert-Louis Debucourt, Villeneuve, Louis-Jean Allais, Bernier, Salvatore Tresca, and many more - mostly anonymous.
 A brand new, pristine example still in the publisher's shrinkwrap.
-PLEASE NOTE: Additional shipping costs are required for this item beyond our standard rates due to its weight - we will inform you of the applicable amount at time of purchase.
 0-943739-05-5 Inventory Number: 015099